 A bedroom must have natural ventilation and light to in order to comply with Building Code of Australia.
 The BCA states that a bedroom must have windows that are equal in size to at least 10% of the rooms floor area and ventilation only 5%.

 According to BCA Vol 2 part 3.8.2, the minimum ceiling height of a bedroom must be no less than 2.4m (refer to Layout & design for more info)

 Those ugly Smoke alarms that are stuck to your ceiling must also comply with AS 3786.
 It is law that they are to be fitted to all bedrooms as per the Building Code of Australia 126.96.36.199.

 Generally bedrooms are located on southern and western sides of a dwelling as a well designed home will always prioritise the main living areas to capture the northern aspect.

 Often the master bedroom can be separate from the remaining bedrooms or divided by the main bathroom or living room.
 This segregation provides a little more privacy to the master bedroom instead of having kids room at your door stop.

-The remaining bedrooms are usually clustered together and within close proximity of the bathroom facilities.
-Avoid having bedrooms scattered throughout the house and having to pass through main living areas to access these facilities.
+The remaining bedrooms are usually clustered together within close proximity of bathroom facilities.
+Avoid having bedrooms scattered throughout the house and having to pass through main living areas to access facilities.
 This is a sign of poor design and reduces privacy.